Roundworms are worms that can infest the human digestive tract, specifically the small intestine.

 A roundworm infection begins when you swallow roundworm eggs.

 Eating food grown in contaminated soil can expose you to infection.
-You may also become infected if you touch contaminated soil with your hands and then eat without first washing them.
+You may also become infected if you touch contaminated soil with your hands and then eat without first washing your hands.

 When roundworm eggs are swallowed, they move into the first section of the small intestine, known as the duodenum.